Yes, Prelims is over and time has come to move on. But what next?

 UPSC Civil Services Mains examination is an entirely different platform when compared to Prelims.
 Most of the aspirants do not have any idea about how to prepare for mains.
 For Prelims, which is an objective test, you are given options in the question booklet.
 It is more a test of identifying the right answer from among the four choices.
 But mains is a written test and the platform is bigger.

 There is a detailed syllabus for the nine papers in the exam.
 Papers for which marks are counted for final ranking include 1 essay paper, 4 general studies papers and 2 optional papers.
 Proper answer writing practice, good understanding of the latest UPSC syllabus and familiarity of current topics are important prerequisites of clearing IAS mains in flying colors.
 And knowledge about framing high quality answers in mains exam is necessary to make your answer sheets stand out.
 It is with this aim of equipping aspirants about the latest requirements of UPSC mains exam that we launched ClearIAS Mains Test Series.
-Take the best out of it!
+Make the most of it!

 Clear IAS Mains High Value Answer Writing Test Series